den-materials/php-crud/README.md

 <!--Actually 2:28 before starting this step -->

 Hard-coded text is great and all, but as with any CRUD route, we need to do two more things before we are really "full-stack": we need routes, and we need to talk to the DB.
-That's where our notes from earlier come in.
-We need to create an `.htaccess` file, and we need to connect to MySQL.
-Here we go...
+That's where our `.htaccess` file comes in!
+We'll also need to connect to MySQL.

-1. Create an `.htaccess` file at the root of `php_cars`.
-Put the following lines inside:
+1. Inside our `.htaccess` file, put the following lines inside:

 	```
 	RewriteEngine On